 Remember, that reputations last, and positions don’t.
 So while you still are in the hot seat, how would you like to be remembered? let us know your views on good manager vs bad manager.

-What is the basic difference between good vs bad manager?
+4.1.
+What is the basic difference between good managers vs bad managers?

-The basic difference between a good vs bad manager is that the former one puts efforts to build a perfect work culture, while the latter contributes to toxicity in the workplace.
+The basic difference between a good managers vs bad managers is that the former one puts efforts to build a perfect work culture, while the latter contributes to toxicity in the workplace.